 Who would have imagined?
-Qatar pops out of the shadows from its infamous neighbour Dubai to pop into a field very little expected of them – art.
-Apparently it has become the world’s biggest art buyer according to some research by the Art Newspaper.
-Probably in a bid to stock up for the 2022 World Cup the royal family has reportedly been purchasing a good number of contemporary and modern art.
-Some of the big names include Andy Warhol and Francis Bacon and Damien Hirst, many bought by Sheikha al-Mayassa Bint Hamad Al Thani, daughter of the emir and chairman of the Qatar museum authority.
-The country’s art prominence has become so topical that Christie’s chairman Edward Dolman resigned his post to take up the responsibility of adviser to the museum authority.
-This isn’t the first big news though.
-Two years ago the county was names cultural destination by the New York Times with reports saying almost $430 million has been spent on cultural imports from the US in six years.
-Yet another recognition is a member of the royal family, Sheikh Saud bin Mohammed bin Ali Al Thani, named by Artnews as one of 200 top art collectors in the world.
+Qatar pops out of the shadows from its infamous neighbor Dubai to pop into a field very little expected of the – art.
+Apparently, it has become the world’s biggest art buyer, according to some research by the Art Newspaper.
+Probably in a bid to stock up for the 2022 World Cup, the royal family has reportedly been purchasing a good number of contemporary and modern art.
+Some of the big names include Andy Warhol and Francis Bacon, and Damien Hirst, many bought by Sheikha al-Mayassa Bint Hamad Al Thani, daughter of the emir and chairman of the Qatar museum authority.
+The country’s art prominence has become so topical that Christie’s chairman Edward Dolman resigned his post to take up the responsibility of the adviser to the museum authority.
+This isn’t the first big news, though.
+Two years ago, the county was named cultural destination by the New York Times, with reports saying almost $430 million has been spent on cultural imports from the US in six years.
+Another recognition is a member of the royal family, Sheikh Saud bin Mohammed bin Ali Al Thani, named by Artnews as one of 200 top art collectors in the world.